Perspective | Biden picked up the weight of the presidency and much of the nation set down its burdens

 He amplified the voices of those who have been raising alarms about a planet increasingly in peril.
 He allowed science, fact and truth to once again rise to the surface.

 His simple dignity and empathy are ballasts for a country that has been teetering between an openhearted, just future and a self-righteous, narrow-minded past.
+And when he addressed the nation Saturday night, he put his full heft as a statesman and a man of good will to that task.

-“With the campaign over, it’s time to put the anger and the harsh rhetoric behind us and come together as a nation,” Biden said in a statement on Saturday.
-“It’s time for America to unite.
-And to heal.”
+“What is the will of the people?
+What is our mandate?
+I believe it’s this: America called upon us to marshal the forces of decency, the forces of fairness.
+To marshal the forces of science and the forces of hope in the great battles of our time.
+The battle to control the virus.
+The battle to build prosperity.
+The battle to secure your family’s health care.
+The battle to achieve racial justice and root out systemic racism in this country.
+The battle to save our planet by getting climate under control.
+The battle to restore decency, defend democracy and give everybody in this country a fair shot,” Biden said.
+“That’s all they’re asking for.
+A fair shot.”

 At 77, Biden knows what it means to be wounded by life.
 The stress tests he survived have built up his bones and strengthened his foundation.
 He has mourned his first wife, an infant daughter and an adult son who in his father’s eyes seemed on a trajectory to greatness.
 He’s felt the anguish of another son who struggles with addiction.
 Biden aspired to the presidency twice before.
 And this successful bid for the White House began with the gut punch of calamitous showings before the country’s earliest voters.
 But he bore up — bolstered by the notable support of Black voters.
 In South Carolina, they listened to the exhortations of House Minority Whip James E. Clyburn, and they laid hands on Biden’s campaign and brought it back to life.